-Motherboards are fairly complex instruments.
-Essentially, every computer has one and it plays many different roles.
+Motherboards are pretty complex instruments.
+Essentially, every computer has one, and it plays many different roles.

 So why is a motherboard important?
-Modern motherboards are basically the main building block of a PC.
-If CPU is the brain, then motherboard is the body of a computer.
+Modern motherboards are the primary building block of a PC.
+If the CPU is the brain, then the motherboard is the body of a computer.

-Earlier computers didn’t have motherboards but they still worked using backplanes.
-These were passive boards that had no controllers or basic I/O chips installed.
+Earlier computers didn’t have motherboards, but they still worked using backplanes.
+These were passive boards that had no controllers or bare I/O chips installed.

-Modern motherboards are active devices as they have multiple dedicated controllers for different components and interface such as for SATA, PCIe etc.
+Modern motherboards are active devices with multiple dedicated controllers for different components and interfaces, such as SATA, PCIe, etc.

-Computers today wouldn’t be what they are today without the motherboards as it serves as the main channel of communication between different devices.
+Computers today wouldn’t be what they are without motherboards, as they are the primary communication channel between different devices.

 Understanding the Motherboard

-Before we get into the nitty-gritty about what makes motherboards so important, it is essential to first understand what a motherboard is and what it does.
+Before we get into the nitty-gritty of what makes motherboards so important, we must first understand what a motherboard is and what it does.